 Irritable Bowel Syndrome-IBS

-Irritable Bowel Syndrome or IBS is a chronic disorder of the large intestine.
+Irritable Bowel Syndrome or IBS/IBD is a chronic disorder of the large intestine.
 Symptoms may include: bloating, cramping, constipation, diarrhea (or both alternating) abdominal cramping and pain, along with excess gas.

 IBS can begin at any age but is frequently identified in the late teens and early 20’s.
 Caught early, the symptoms can be managed with diet, exercise, and managing stress levels.